America's Best History Spotlight

 Princeton Battlefield

-There are over six hundred acres of the battlefield preserved with the new addition of the Washington Charge land at Maxwell's Field being purchased by the Civil War Trust/Campaign 1776 preservation group.
-Although there is not a lot of interpretation here outside the Ionic Collonade, designed by the architect of the United States Capitol, Thomas U. Walter, and the structures of the Clarke House, which served as a field hospital, and Stony Brook Friends Meeting House just outside the park, the history here is replete with valor that saved a nation.
+There are over six hundred acres of the battlefield preserved with the new addition of the Washington Charge land at Maxwell's Field being purchased by the American Battlefield Trust 1776 preservation group and others.
+Although there is not a lot of interpretation here outside the Iconic Collonade, designed by the architect of the United States Capitol, Thomas U. Walter, and the structures of the Clarke House, which served as a field hospital, and Stony Brook Friends Meeting House just outside the park, the history here is replete with valor that saved a nation.
+The addition of recently constructed waysides adds to the experience.

 It was at the end of his ten day surprise foray after crossing the Delaware River on Christmas.
 There had already been two battles at Trenton, the second on January 2nd and essentially still in place.
-At 2 a.m. on January 3rd, Washington decided to march his troops nine miles to Princeton, circling Cornwallis.
-An attack against the British Garrison under Mallhood, twelve hundred strong, would be the plan.
-But the battle did not begin well, with General Hugh Mercer mortally wounded and the Continental troops in disarray.
+At 2 a.m. on January 3rd, Washington decided to march his troops nine miles to Princeton, circling British General Cornwallis.
+An attack against the British Garrison under British General Mawhood, twelve hundred strong, would be the plan.
+But the battle did not begin well, with General Hugh Mercer mortally wounded, dying after the battle in the Clarke House, when he got out of position with the rest of the arriving Continentals.
+They fled in disarray.
 The militia was sent in to reinforce, but they, too, were set to flight.
 General George Washington, upon arrival, rallied the militia with reinforcements, attacking Mawhood's troops and driving him from the field.
 It would be Washington's first victory against the main British Regulars force.

 Photo above: Clarke House on the Princeton Battlefield.